 OpenCerts, part of Singapore’s Smart Nation initiative, enables issuance and validation of tamper-resistant academic certificates in a convenient and reliable manner.

 OpenCerts is built on top of OpenAttestation.
 One might be confused to understand the differences between OpenAttestation and OpenCerts:

 - OpenAttestation is a standard that helps to create Verifiable Document.

 - OpenCerts is a specific implementation, using OpenAttestation, whose purpose is to provide institutions a way to create Verifiable Certificates.

 Starting with OpenCerts

-As OpenCerts is built using OpenAttestation standards, the best place to start playing with OpenCerts is to follow instructions about starting with Verifiable Document on OpenAttestation documentation.
+As OpenCerts is built using OpenAttestation, the best place to start playing with OpenCerts is to follow instructions about starting with Verifiable Document on OpenAttestation documentation.

 We strongly recommend people not familiar with OpenCerts to start by reading OpenAttestation documentation.